Seatis/my-teaching-materials/exercises/oo/ca-LibraryApp/README.md

 ### While coding:
 - Don't explain too much, because you'll run out of time.
 Just think out loud and write the code.

-### After coding
-- Tell them that this was not the "best" way to code this, there are better implementation solutions to get the same result, we'll learn about them later

 ## Example: LibraryApp